rixx/books.rixx.de/data/reviews/daniel-stenberg/http-3-explained/index.md

   tldr: An overview over HTTP/3 by the developer of curl.
 Fairly short and informative,
     and includes a helpful amount of history and reasoning.
 A good way to find out if and where you want to dive deeper into the topic.
-related_books:
-- book: michael-w-lucas/ssh-mastery
-  text: More good technical networking explanations with a cultural component.
 social:
   mastodon:
     datetime: 2020-06-27 11:08:08.977181